Schizotypy: Development of the concept

 The categorical view of psychosis is most associated with Emil Kraepelin, who created criteria for the medical diagnosis and classification of different forms of psychotic illness.
 Particularly, he made the distinction between dementia praecox (now called schizophrenia), manic depressive insanity and non-psychotic states.
 Modern diagnostic systems used in psychiatry (such as the DSM) maintain this categorical view.

 In contrast, psychiatrist Eugen Bleuler did not believe there was a clear separation between sanity and madness, believing instead that psychosis was simply an extreme expression of thoughts and behaviours that could be present to varying degrees throughout the population.

 The concept of psychosis as a spectrum was further developed by psychologists such as Hans Eysenck and Gordon Claridge, who sought to understand unusual variations in thought and behaviour in terms of personality theory.
 Eysenck conceptualised cognitive and behavioral variations as all together forming a single personality trait, psychoticism.

-Meehl et al. 1964 first coined the term 'schizotypy, and through examination of unusual experiences in the general population and clustering of symptoms in individuals diagnosed with schizophrenia.
-The work of Claridge suggested that this personality trait was more complex than had been previously thought and could be broken down into four factors.Claridge, G., McCreery, C., Mason, O., Bentall, R., Boyle, G., Slade, P., & Popplewell, D. (1996).
-The factor structure of 'schizotypal' traits: A large replication study.
-British Journal of Clinical Psychology, 35, 103-115.
+Meehl et al. 1964 first coined the term 'schizotypy,' and through examination of unusual experiences in the general population and clustering of symptoms in individuals diagnosed with schizophrenia.
+The work of Claridge suggested that this personality trait was more complex than had been previously thought and could be broken down into four factors.